erawijantari/RPyId/README.md

 Notes: `./Notes/20200112_RPyID4th` contains visualizations of data from 3rd meeting using ggplot)

-## 5thMeeting-Clasical statistic: univariate and multivariate statistic with R
+## 5thMeeting-Statistical Fundamental: R series
 Date: **TBA**

 Time: **TBA**

 Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

-Notes: **TBA** (Basic univariate and multivariate statistic and introductions of library for statistic in R)
+Notes: **TBA** (introductions of library for fundamental statistical inference in R)

+**Prerequisite**: basic understanding in statistic because the discussion only focus on the technical part, tutor will give only brief explanations.

 ## 6thMeeting-Let's make it functional part 2: Python series